mmistakes/made-mistakes-jekyll/_posts/articles/2013-11-20-blend-first-look.md

   <figcaption>Getting all Bob Ross on ya, using Blend to create a reflection effect.</figcaption>
 </figure>

 Like all good things Blend is best used in moderation.
-I've found that it works great for blurring backgrounds to create a bokeh[^bokeh] effect which in turn makes foreground subjects pop.
-Starting with a drawing I completed months ago, I was able to give it new life by simply running my finger over the background.
+I've found that it works great for blurring backgrounds to create a bokeh[^bokeh] like effect which in turn makes foreground subjects pop.
+Starting with a drawing I completed months ago, I was able to give it new life by simply running my finger over the watercolor painted background.

 [^bokeh]: In photography, bokeh is the blur, or the aesthetic quality of the blur, in out-of-focus areas of an image.